mukeshsoni/xstate-viz-chrome-extension/README.md

 ```
 % statechart for autocomplete.
 This is a comment.
+% a single word in a line signifies a state
+% indented lines inside state signify the transitions inside the state
+% one line for each transition
+% A transition has the following format - eventName -> stateName
+% There can also be a transition without an event.
+They are called transient
+% transitions.
+They can be specified without specifying the event name in the
+% normal transition syntax.
+E.g. `-> stateName`
 % You can specify the type of state by adding some special character
 % at the end of the state name
 % * -> initial state